 So what can and should be done?

 All parties, including farmers, agree that current water rights are a mess.
 New clarity only helps if it creates a water supply structure that supports our goals as a community.
+There are multiple ways our community can reach its water resource goals without the cost and contention of an adjudication.
+For example, the Nooksack Basin has the ability to create a live water storage system, as proposed by Lummi Nation, to recirculate water from the mouth of Nooksack river as it reaches the Salish Sea.
+We support this and other innovative solutions.
 Good resource management is not accomplished through the enforcement of disparate, antiquated laws governing water rights, water quality, land use, and drainage.
 These laws often work against each other.
 We need a holistic approach, not one that divides the community by creating winners and losers.

 Farmers have been advancing the concept of Drainage Based Management (DBM) for over 20 years.
 The Watershed Management Board has adopted this strategy and work is underway in three pilot drainages.
 All crucial parties to water management have committed to work on the full specter of natural resource issues to propose how we will manage our abundant resources into the future.
 A change of focus to adjudication will stop positive ideas like trading a development right for a water right or allowing for periodic flood storage in return for drainage permits.

 We can do so much better than relying on the state and courts to conduct an expensive, contentious 20-30 year adjudication of water rights.
 The disruption and dissension that this process will inevitably cause can be easily avoided.
+The farming community supports a legal binding mechanism to memorialize all agreements reached between the various water users in our community, but an adjudication of water rights without agreement from all parties on a path forward to protect our natural resources is not the answer.
 We are encouraging all water users to make this case to Ecology, the Governor and the Legislature and stop movement towards a Nooksack adjudication.